datasistah/custom_gpts/README.md

 - Tailored specifically for teachers and educational environments
 - Age-appropriate content guidelines and safety considerations
 - Curriculum-aligned examples and use cases

+### 🛒 GPT Marketplace
+- Curated collection of 1000+ educational GPTs
+- Search and filter functionality by subject area
+- Direct links to try GPTs in ChatGPT
+- Interactive ratings and usage statistics

 ### 📚 Comprehensive Guide
 - 8-step detailed process for creating custom GPTs